gramineproject/graphene/Documentation/sgx-intro.rst

    Flexible Launch Control
    FLC

-      Hardware (CPU) feature that allows substituting :term:`Launch Enclave`.
-      Basically, a |~| change in SGX's EINIT logic to not require the EINITTOKEN from the Intel-based Launch Enclave.
-An |~| MSR, which can be locked at boot time, keeps the hash of the public key of the "launching" entity, e.g., Microsoft would put its own public key into the FLC register and lock it at boot time.
+      Hardware (CPU) feature that allows substituting :term:`Launch Enclave` for one not signed by Intel.
+A |~| change in SGX's EINIT logic to not require the EINITTOKEN from the Intel-based Launch Enclave.
+An |~| MSR, which can be locked at boot time, keeps the hash of the public key of the "launching" entity.

       With FLC, :term:`Launch Enclave` can be written by other companies (other than Intel) and must be signed with the key corresponding to the one locked in the MSR (a |~| reference Launch Enclave simply allows all enclaves to run).
-Interestingly, the MSR can also stay unlocked and then it can be modified at run-time by the VMM or the OS kernel.
+The MSR can also stay unlocked and then it can be modified at run-time by the VMM or the OS kernel.

       .. seealso::